brandonpollack23/loco_dioxus_test/README.md

 ## Developing

 1. Run cargo loco watch (with dioxus assets env configured if needed (see todos))
-1. Run dx serve from frontend/packages/web
+1. Run dx serve -p dioxus_web
+1. Access the index page ***not*** front localhost:8080/frontend/index.html but without the frontend path since we're not mounting it, just localhost:8080 will do.
 1. profit.

 You will develop from the dx serve server which is proxied into the loco server for requests.

 This should be working...

-Deployed apps will just serve with loco and the dioxus app is served from the "/frontend" route, but in development it is served from "/" (in the dx serve port).

 ## Quick Start